Richard1987usa/Exploratory-Data-Analysis/README.md

-# Exploratory-Data-Analysis
-Exploratory Data Analysis covers statistical principles supporting the data analytics life cycle
+Exploratory Data Analysis covers statistical principles supporting the data analytics life cycle.
+In this project, I computed and interpreted measures of central tendency, correlations, and variation.
+I also used hypothesis testing, focusing on application for parametric tests.